gecBurton/pydantic-quantlib/README.rst

     european_option = pql.VanillaOption(payoff=payoff, exercise=european_exercise)

-The European Option can be converted to the usual QuantLib_ object for computation as seen in this fuller example_.
+The option can be converted to the usual QuantLib_ object for computation as seen in this fuller example_.

 .. code-block:: python